Bloodhound

 Originally bred for their incredible endurance and scenting ability, Bloodhounds can follow a trail for hours without tiring.
 But don't let their serious working heritage fool you - at home, they're surprisingly docile and affectionate companions who form deep bonds with their families.

 In Australian homes, these hounds adapt well to active families who can match their exercise needs and provide the mental stimulation they crave.
-Their short coat handles Australia's varied climate reasonably well, though they'll need warm clothing during cooler Melbourne or Canberra winters, and careful management during Brisbane's humid summers or Perth's scorching heat.
+Their short coat handles Australia's varied climate reasonably well, though they'll need a warm coat during cooler Melbourne or Canberra winters, and careful management during Brisbane's humid summers or Perth's scorching heat.

 What makes Bloodhounds special isn't just their legendary nose - it's their gentle, patient nature combined with an almost stubborn determination when they're on a scent.
 They're pack animals who genuinely enjoy company, whether that's other dogs, children, or adults.
 However, their powerful tracking instincts mean they'll follow interesting smells wherever they lead, making secure fencing and reliable recall training absolutely essential for Australian owners.